1.53 lakh people died in 4.12 lakh road accidents in 2021: Report | Business

 This was due to the outbreak of COVID-19 pandemic and resultant stringent nation-wide lockdown particularly during March-April, 2020 followed by gradual unlocking and phasing out of the containment measures, it said.

+Mizoram (81) recorded the highest accident severity followed by Bihar (80) and Punjab (78).

+About 60 per cent of States have accident severity higher than national average, the report said.

-The report is based on the data/information received from police departments of states/Union Territories collected on calendar year basis in standardized formats as provided by the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP) under the Asia Pacific Road Accident Data (APRAD) base project.
+The report is based on the data/information received from police departments of states/Union Territories collected on calendar year basis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)